-In this past year, Air Change Group products have been sold in Australia, New Zealand and Singapore.
-Manufacture of products destined for American Samoa and Tonga have commenced with first deliveries due in July 2023.
+In this past year, Air Change Group products have been sold in Australia, New Zealand, American Samoa, Tonga, Paua New Guinea, Singapore and Vietnam.

 (i) Air Change Division

 Air Change pioneered the development and sale of Dedicated Outdoor Air Ventilation Systems (DOAS) in Australia and remains a major player in this segment of the HVAC market.